pratik-codes/pratik-codes/README.md

 ### 👋
 ### Hello, I'm Pratik.
-A Fullstack Software Engineer with hands on experience in building client & server-side web applications using Typescript/Javascript.
+A Fullstack Software Engineer with hands on experience in building client & server-side web applications using Typescript/Javascript & Go.

 ### I mainly work within the React && Node && GO ecosystem, but I'm always learning new tools & technologies.